Find Cheap Health Insurance Quotes in Your Area

-A Health Savings Account is an account into which you can deposit up to $3,350 per year for individuals and $6,750 for families (in 2016).
+A Health Savings Account (HSA) is an account into which you can deposit up to $3,600 per year for individuals and $7,200 for families (in 2021).
 You can use this money for eligible health expenses any time — 20 days or 20 years after you put it in the account.
 If you never need it for health expenses, or have a balance when you retire, you can withdraw it as income in retirement.

 Eligible individuals can open an HSA at any bank, credit union or investment institution that offers them.
 Typically, you open the account, deposit the money, and get a debit card which you can use to pay qualified health expenses.
 You might also be able to use a checkbook connected to the account, or to pay your expenses using other means and get reimbursed with funds from your HSA.

 To establish and/or fund an HSA, you must be enrolled in a specific type of high-deductible health plan (HDHP).
-Its terms must fall within the following limits:
+Its terms must fall within the following limits for 2021: